monagarg/conference_central_app/ConferenceCentral_Complete/README.md

 	getConferenceSessions: implemented a query of Session kind that compares the given conference with the conferenceId and returns all the sessions.

-	getConferenceSessionsByType: implemented a query of kind session that compares the given conference with the conferenceId and return all the Sessions associated with that conference.
+	getConferenceSessionsByType: implemented a query of Session kind that compares the given conference with the conferenceId and return all the Sessions associated with that conference.
 After that, created a filter that filters the sessions based on the Type provided by the user.

-	getSessionsBySpeaker: implemented a query of Session kind that compares the speaker property with the speaker provided by the user and returns all the sessions give by that speaker.
+	getSessionsBySpeaker: implemented a query of kind Session that compares the speaker property with the speaker provided by the user and returns all the sessions given by that speaker.

 2. Task 2: Add Sessions to User Wishlist
 	Created a WishList class which contains userId (email id of the user) and sessionId (webSafeKey of the session).

 	getSessionsInWishlist: created a query to obtain all the wishlists for the logged-in user using the ancestor query.
 And then created a query to obtain the session objects from the wishlists and returned all the sessions that the user is interested in.

+## Task 3
+Two additional queries
+1. List all sessions which are scheduled on the given day
+2. List all sessions which are scheduled less than the given duration

 ## Setup Instructions